HQSquantumsimulations/qoqo_examples/documentation/src/high-level/pauliz_cheated.md

 The `CheatedPauliZProduct` measurement in qoqo/roqoqo calculates expectation values based on the expectation values of products of Pauli operators.
 It uses the `PragmaGetPauliProduct` readout and can only be used on a simulator backend.

-The measurement input `CheatedPauliZProductInput` registers Pauli products and combines the expectation values of Pauli products into results like the measurement input of the [PauliZProduct](pauliz.md) measurement.
-In contrast to the `PauliZProductInput` the involved qubits of the Pauli product are defined in the `PragmaGetPauliProduct` and no basis rotation is necessary.
+The measurement input `CheatedPauliZProductInput` registers Pauli products and combines the expectation values of Pauli products into results just like the measurement input of the [PauliZProduct](pauliz.md) measurement.
+In contrast to the `PauliZProductInput`, however, the involved qubits of the Pauli product are defined in the `PragmaGetPauliProduct` and no basis rotation is necessary.

 The expectation values of Pauli products are directly derived from the state of a simulator in the backend and are exact on the level of the numerical accuracy of the simulator.
-The `CheatedPauliZProduct` operation can be used to benchmark an algorithm assuming that the statistical error due to a finite amount of projective measurements vanishes.
+The `CheatedPauliZProduct` operation can be used to benchmark an algorithm, assuming that the statistical error due to a finite amount of projective measurements vanishes.

 The `ChatedPauliZProduct` only requires running one `Circuit` compared to several for more complex `PauliZProduct` measurements and can be faster.

 ## Example

 The following code measures the same observable as the [PauliZProduct](pauliz.md) example with the `CheatedPauliZProduct` measurement.

 Example in python: